What's the Earned Income Tax Credit?

 - Ensure the child or children being claimed as dependents are not also being claimed by someone else on another return.
 This can be an issue among former spouses or among relatives.
 If more than one person claims the same child, a mistaken filer must return the credit with penalties and interest.
 There are "tie-breaker rules" on Form 3524 to help answer any questions.

-- The child must permanently live in a home within the United States.
+- Do not file for an EITC unless a child permanently lives in a home within the United States.
 There are special rules that apply for temporary absences, kidnapped children and for military dependents on extended duty outside the U.S.

 - File for an EITC for totally and permanently disabled adults that live in the household as if for a dependent child.